 DAVID GREENE, HOST:

-NPR's business news starts with control of the energy.
+NPR's business news starts with Sony hitting a three-decade low.

 (SOUNDBITE OF MUSIC)